neo-project/docs/en-us/white-paper.md

 #### Crowdfunding and equity trading

-The AntShares blockchain can be used for crowdfunding.
-The company raising funds can still go through various fund-raising platforms to complete the fund-raising, but the it can utilize the immutability of AntShares blockchain publish its public documents.
-After the crowdfunding, the company can use the AntShares to distribute the shares to the large number of investors, avoiding cumbersome paper instruments and offline labor.
-The share on the chain a liquid asset, the user can carry out point-to-point equity transactions through AntShares.
-Compliant trading exchanges can also utilize AntShares, providing non-listed companies equity trading services.
-Through AntShares, start-up companies can obtain market valuation, equity liquidity,users obtain access to the exit mechanism to solve the difficult problems of exiting an crowdfunding.
+The NEO blockchain can be used for crowdfunding.
+The company raising funds can still go through various fund-raising platforms to complete the fund-raising, but the it can utilize the immutability of NEO blockchain publish its public documents.
+After the crowdfunding, the company can use the NEO to distribute the shares to the large number of investors, avoiding cumbersome paper instruments and offline labor.
+The share on the chain a liquid asset, the user can carry out point-to-point equity transactions through NEO.
+Compliant trading exchanges can also utilize NEO, providing non-listed companies equity trading services.
+Through NEO, start-up companies can obtain market valuation, equity liquidity,users obtain access to the exit mechanism to solve the difficult problems of exiting an crowdfunding.

-In addition, the AntShares can also facilitate the management of the amount of money raised through crowdfunding.
+In addition, the NEO can also facilitate the management of the amount of money raised through crowdfunding.
 In recent years, countries have introduced the relevant laws and regulations on crowdfunding.
 These laws and regulations tend to restrict investors in eligibility, investment and other specific provisions.
 For example, the JOBS Act Title III, which came into force in April 2016, provides for a maximum of $ 100,000 for a single investor's maximum annual investment share.
-Through the AntShares can facilitate the regulation on the total amount of limited control.
+Through the NEO can facilitate the regulation on the total amount of limited control.

 #### Employee holdings and capital structure management

-Companies that use the Employee Stock Ownership Plan (ESOP) and who needs cap table management can use AntShares to carry out equity management.
+Companies that use the Employee Stock Ownership Plan (ESOP) and who needs cap table management can use NEO to carry out equity management.
 Some of the companies in the United States have already purchased a centric service provider like eShares to carry out the electronic management of the cap table, but the centralized system has many drawbacks.
 For example, eShares is a single point of failure.If ever eShares service is down or blacklisted, then the equity information of companies using eShares is at stake.

 Block-based technology is more economical and more secure than such a central system.
 There is no single point of failure, thus companies using it do not have to worry.
 The smart contract function gives the company a flexible to transfer control or ownership.
 The company can limit the equity to be held only by designated by the employees and investors, you can set the flexibility to allow the transfer of shares or the proportion of transactions.
 For example, you can set up to allow employees to transfer up to 10% of their own shares each year.

 At present, the solution for the consulting firm that provides ESOP solutions is still accomplished through paper instruments.
-Through AntShares, such consulting firms can provide customers with a powerful tool for digitally managing equity.
+Through NEO, such consulting firms can provide customers with a powerful tool for digitally managing equity.

 #### P2P loans

-P2P loan platform using AntShares can solve many existing problems such as information opacity, incomplete information, debt liquidity and so on.
+P2P loan platform using NEO can solve many existing problems such as information opacity, incomplete information, debt liquidity and so on.

 First of all, the existing model of P2P loan platform internal database is the creditor's only source of claims, in the event of hacker tampering, data corruption, platform collapse and other events, it is difficult for creditors to prove their case.
 In the 2015-2016, the wave of collapses of China P2P lending platform has exposed this risk.
 Once creditors find that out that the platforms are unavailable, they are in the situation where they are unable to prove their claims.

 Second, the P2P loan platform for the borrower's credit limit is often limited to the platform itself.
 For example, a platform, through the credit process, finds out that the borrower's repayment capacity of 100,000 yuan, then the borrower's credit limit on the platform is 10 million.
 But this can not prevent the borrower in the n platform for borrowing, bear n x 10 million in debt.
-The general ledger feature of AntShares blockchain allows the P2P loan platforms to share the borrower's credit line.
-This is similar to how AntShares can be used to control the amount of equity an investor can buy.
+The general ledger feature of NEO blockchain allows the P2P loan platforms to share the borrower's credit line.
+This is similar to how NEO can be used to control the amount of equity an investor can buy.

-Finally, by using AntShares to record P2P loan claims, the claims become transferable, collateral, and even programmable.
+Finally, by using NEO to record P2P loan claims, the claims become transferable, collateral, and even programmable.
 Creditor's rights can not only be transferred within the platform, but also cross-platform, increasing it's liquidity.
 With creditor's rights becoming transferable, long-term debts become more attractive.
 Users buy long-term debt without worries, enjoy high interest rates, without fear of emergency.
-Through the transfer function of AntShares , long-term bonds can be discounted or mortgaged.
+Through the transfer function of NEO , long-term bonds can be discounted or mortgaged.

-In addition, the use of AntShares to manage the equity of the enterprises can even use the AntShares to mortgage equity or issue corporate bonds.
+In addition, the use of NEO to manage the equity of the enterprises can even use the NEO to mortgage equity or issue corporate bonds.

 #### Points management

 Airlines, operators, banks, restaurants and many other commercial institutions will issue their own points.
 Through a point system, companies encourage the retention of users and multiple consumption.

 The database of issuing organizations are data silos (information silo).
 Organization A can not obtain information of the points system of another organization in a trustless manner, so it is difficult to achieve points interoperability between the two.
-The distribution of points through the AntShares blockchain can be disclosed transparently and is credibly accessible by anyone, limiting the powers of the issuer.
+The distribution of points through the NEO blockchain can be disclosed transparently and is credibly accessible by anyone, limiting the powers of the issuer.
 The user's exchange needs and the market maker's profit-making will form a variety of points in the trading market, activate the hidden potential in this system.

 #### Supply chain finance